typograph/pysimiam/doc/tutorial.rst

 .. note:: The implementation of the Khepera3 supervisors use the same structure ``self.parameters`` to both store the parameters and to pass parameters to controllers.
- This behaviour is neither compulsory nor ideal.
+ This behavior is neither compulsory nor ideal.
 In the general case, the controllers might require differently structured information.

 Drawing additional stuff